WNET: Educational/public television station (1962–present)

 In 2014, the Tisch WNET Studios at Lincoln Center were built at the southwest corner of 66th Street and Broadway; this facility houses two television studios.
 The space can also accommodate lectures, screenings and concerts.
 The facility is named in honor of James S. Tisch and his wife, Merryl H. Tisch, whose $15 million gift was, at that time, the single largest donation from individuals in WNET's history.

 On May 9, 2017, it was announced that WNET would resume broadcasting from Lower Manhattan at One World Trade Center by the end of the year.

 In 2019, WNET acquired New Jersey news website NJ Spotlight.
 The following year, it merged NJ Spotlight with NJTV's newsroom, with the NJTV newscasts becoming NJ Spotlight News.
 NJ Spotlight would merge with NJTV News in 2020.
 On March 25, 2021, WNET.org was reorganized as The WNET Group.

 On July 2, 2020, at 9 a.m. during the FCC repack, WNET relocated from channel 13 to channel 12.

+On April 23, 2025, NJ PBS announced that it would shut down in June 2026, after failing to reach an agreement with New Jersey's Public Broadcasting Authority to continue operating the network.
+Additionally, the federal government cut over $1 billion in funds to CPB.
+NJ PBS closed its Newark broadcast studio in May 2026, with its last news broadcasts being done remotely through September 2026.
+On June 3, 2026, New Jersey state treasurer Aaron Binder announced that Montclair State University would take over NJ PBS's operations on July 1.